SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 14 March, 2025 at 23:35:00
+# Last Refreshed - 15 March, 2025 at 23:33:59
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - R ob Beardy McBeardFace's Meetup on Waisted 8 in Watopia</b>
+<b>☁️ Zwift - Group Ride: HCT Host: Banded Z2 / Base Ride (E) on Danger Noodle in Watopia</b>

-which happened on 14 March, 2025 at 15:45:02
+which happened on 15 March, 2025 at 15:27:04

-Which is 0 years, 0 months, 0 days, 7 hours and 49 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 6 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/13881976956
+You can see it here https://www.strava.com/activities/13891286493

 ## Number of Rides
 How many rides have I done each year?